TxnLab/use-wallet/README.md

 Version 3.x has been rewritten as a framework-agnostic core library that can be used in any JavaScript or TypeScript project.
 It ships with framework specific adapters for React, Vue, and SolidJS.

-### This is a beta release

-:warning: The library is currently in beta stage and is not yet recommended for production use.
-The API is subject to change.

 ## Installation

 Use any NPM package manager to install one of the framework-specific adapters or the standalone core library.